-Fond du Lac Tribal and Community College is a unique institution, created by the Minnesota Legislature in 1987 and chartered as a tribal college by the Fond du Lac Band that same year.
+Fond du Lac Tribal and Community College is a unique institution, chartered as a tribal college by the Fond du Lac Band in 1987 and recognized by Minnesota Legislature that same year that same year.
 Its commitment to meeting the educational needs of a diverse population is reflected in its mission statement.